NEW, Model 8 PowerCranks are lighter weight, have greater adjustabiity, and include more options than previous models.

 While most users use PowerCranks as a training system and race on regular cranks.
-But, some have found that when they return to regular cranks their power tends to drop so they would prefer to race on PowerCranks if the weight were less.
+But, some have found that when they return to regular cranks their power tends to drop so they would prefer to race on PowerCranks if only the weight were less.
 While the X-lite cranks serve this purpose for many these cranks do not work well for those who have experimented with crank length and want to race on shorter cranks.
 Therefore, we now have PowerCranks made specifically for racing in fixed lengths that also minimize weight as much as possible.
 The only difference between these cranks and our entry cranks is we have tried to take as much weight as possible out of the crank arm while maintaining optimum stiffness and they are designed for a specific crank length, down to 75mm.
 These are about as light and as strong as they can get while still having the strength to support the clutch mechanism and to be as stiff as possible.
+If one already has PowerCranks one can purchase the crank arm only and mount them to your present spindle adapter and save some money.

 Pros: For the PowerCranker who wants to race on PowerCranks but also wants to minimize weight.